tenzir/tenzir/web/docs/operators/metrics.md

 |`swap_space_usage`|`uint64`|The amount of swap space, in bytes.
 Only available on Linux systems.|
 |`open_fds`|`uint64`|The amount of open file descriptors by the node.
 Only available on Linux systems.|

 ### `tenzir.metrics.publish`

-Contains a measurement of data that goes through the `publish` operator, for each data batch.
+Contains a measurement of the `publish` operator, emitted once every second per schema.

 |Field|Type|Description|
 |:-|:-|:-|